v-fearam/adf-databricks-example/Readme.md

 - Add Trigger-> Trigger Now
 - Go to monitor and wait to the pipeline success

-The pipeline consumes New York Health data.
-This example works with baby names https://health.data.ny.gov/Health/Baby-Names-Beginning-2007/jxy9-yhdk/data_preview.
-The pipe consumes the api and saves the data on Azure Data Lake, folder **bronze**.
-The data is a json file with baby names from 2007.

-Then the databricks notebook is executed, but so far is a simple notebook.
-The execution could be check, but it is doing nothing.

 ### 9. Execute in database

-Navigate to the resource group using the SQL Database-Query Editor again, and execute the following query to retrieve the most common male names used in New York in 2021
+Navigate to the resource group using the SQL Database-Query Editor again, and execute the following query to retrieve the most common male names used in New York

 ```sql